club-eh/ctf-2023-challenges/README.md

   If this directory exists, the contents will be deployed on the challenge server according to the `[dynamic.*]` section(s) of the `challenge.toml`.
 - A `healthcheck/` subdirectory (required if `dynamic` is present).
   This directory will be used for healthcheck scripts (details TBD).

+Additionally, a subdirectory named `source` may be present as well.
+This is meant for any extra files that aren't relevant to deployment, but are otherwise useful to challenge development.
+For example, a binary reversing challenge would have the binary's source code in `source/`.